+Note:

-a/ proceeds from sale or maturity deposited in the appropriate fund in the State Treasury.
+Proceeds from sale or maturity deposited in the appropriate fund in the State Treasury.

-b/ unaccumulated discount on investments sold before maturity.
+Unaccumulated discount on investments sold before maturity.

-c/ cost of investment in debt securities matured or sold.
+Cost of investment in debt securities matured or sold.

-d/ face value of investment in debt securities matured or sold.
+Face value of investment in debt securities matured or sold.

-e/ unamortized premium on investments sold before maturity.
+Unamortized premium on investments sold before maturity.

-f/ cost of common stocks sold.
+Cost of common stocks sold.

-g/ cost of preferred stocks sold.
+Cost of preferred stocks sold.

-h/ (1) amount of accrued interest sold plus or minus the difference between the amount received and the book value plus accrued interest sold, or (2) gain or loss on the sale of stocks.
+(1) Amount of accrued interest sold plus or minus the difference between the amount received and the book value plus accrued interest sold, or (2) gain or loss on the sale of stocks.
 This net entry would result in a debit to the general ledger Revenue account if the result of the sale was a loss greater than the amount of accrued interest sold or a loss on the sale of stocks.